 - How long you wear your aligners each day

 ClearCorrect’s average treatment time is between 12 to 18 months.
 But that largely depends on what version of ClearCorrect you use: Limited 6, Limited 12, Flex, or Unlimited.
-You’ll get 6 aligners with Limited 6 and 12 with Limited 12.
+You’ll get 6 aligners with Limited 6 and 12 with Limited 12—hence the name.
 If your case is tougher, you’ll use Unlimited instead.
 The Flex plan allows you to pay per aligner, which can save money if your condition only requires a few.

 Understandably, the speed of your treatment will mirror the number of aligners you need.